Who We Are

 Jac Gatbalite

 Jac has been called to be a Companion.
-As co-founder of The Reading Companion she designs and does intervention for children with learning difficulties.
-Also, she was a College Guidance Counselor and a Lecturer at La Consolacion College, Manila, for 8 years.
+She was a College Guidance Counselor and a Lecturer at La Consolacion College, Manila, for 8 years and a reading companion for children with reading challenges/dyslexia.

 Our Support